 - People who are over the age of 75 and who are over the 6 months gap before the previous one.

 The JCVI advises that the booster vaccine dose is offered no earlier than 6 months after completion of the primary vaccine course, in the same order as during Phase 1.

 People vaccinated early during Phase 1 will have received their second dose approximately 6 months ago.
-Therefore, it would be appropriate for the booster vaccine programme to begin in September 2021, as soon as operationally practical.

 Your GP Practice will be contacting you as per the JCVI criteria, please do not contact the practice.

 If you considering travelling out of the UK or wanting to know more information regarding the ‘COVID PASSPORT’ please see the link below.
 Please do not contact the Practice directly.

 Unfortunately we are not able to provide a fit note,or alternative, if you need to shield and do not have symptoms.This is because you are not unwell and there is no legal mechanism to sign someone off work who is well to do their job.This is an unprecedented situation and we appreciate that it is both frustrating and distressing - it is for us too.

 Where we can, we want to support you to remain healthy and safe, so the following links might help you when you are liaising with your employer. https://www.acas.org.uk/coronavirus/vulnerable-people-and-high-risk